Tejas1004/Library-Mang-Sys/README.md

 1.Installation :In this Project, I used some Technologies React Js, MongoDB, Express, Node js,    javascript.
 In the Root Directory, you have typed the command and installed all the Packages Using
-npm install, and also for frontend same thing you have to do in that Root Directory.
+npm install, and also for frontend same thing you have to do in client Root Directory.
 After installing all the things run the command npm run dev and navigate to the localhost 2.For User instruction, You just have Register Yourself in the application
 After successful registration, you have to login yourself as a student